 You also want to look at what we call “aspirational peers.”
 Those folks who are similar to you but maybe a little bit further along, a little larger than you.
 Somebody you can assume would’ve spent a lot more money marketing and targeting the same audience as you.

-Interviewer: How much would you say that discovery processes vary, between types of organizations, types of industries, or types of people?
+Jane: How much would you say that discovery processes vary, between types of organizations, types of industries, or types of people?
 What makes for the smoothest sailing?

 Kalman Gacs: The discovery process can vary a good bit.
 For an organization that’s fairly sophisticated about its marketing already, then the discovery process will also need to rely heavily on analyzing data.